ydahal1/ydahal1/jokes.md

-Have you ever seen fruit preserves being made?
-It's jarring.
+What do you call a fish wearing a bowtie?
+Sofishticated.

 [
-Sat Dec  6 00:28:07 UTC 2025
+Sun Dec  7 00:33:14 UTC 2025
  ]